DuckyMomo20012/image-n-crypt/README.md

 </details>

-## 3.4.
+### 3.4.
 Register:

-~~After register, user is logged in, so cookie is reset~~.
-User no longer login after registration.
+~~After registering, the user is logged in, so the cookie is reset~~.
+User no longer log in after registration.

-When logged in, public and private for RSA algorithm is created for user at current directory (directory where client is running):
+When logged in, public and private for RSA algorithm is created for user at the current directory (the directory where the client is running):

-- Public key is save with file name: "rsa_pub.txt".
+- Public key is saved with the file name: "rsa_pub.txt".

-- Private key is save with file name: "rsa.txt".
-If the file name is already exists, then the file name will be append with the timestamp.
+- Private key is saved with the file name: "rsa.txt".
+If the file name already exists, then the file name will be appended with the timestamp.
 E.g: rsa_20220112162809.txt

 <table>
 <tbody>